birdofpreyru/react-global-state/docs/docs/api/hooks/useglobalstate.md

 triggers re-render of its host component.

 :::caution
-For performance, the library does not copy objects written to / read from global state paths.
-You **MUST NOT** manually mutate returned state values, or change objects already written into the global state, without explicitly clonning them first yourself.
+For the best performance and flexibility, the library does not copy, nor freezes the objects written to (read from) the global state.
+You **SHOULD NOT** directly mutate any objects stored in the global state; if you do, such mutations won't be detected and handled by the library.

+Technically, such mutations might be useful and legit when some internal data of an object stored in the global state are not considered a part of the proper state, but if you are to use such direct mutations, you better know and understand well what you are doing!
 :::

 The TypeScript signature of [useGlobalState()] implementation is